edgarshurtado/Knowledge-Log/knowledge_log.md

     * En las vistas se ponen sólo los documentos .php y .html.
 Los CSS, JS, etc. van en otra carpeta llamada assets

 * Revert all the last changes made since last commit `git reset --hard HEAD `

+###28/10/2015
+* EOI homework
+  * Every other <day/month/year> -> Cada 2 <días/meses/años>
+  * hoot -> Tocar la bocina
+  * worn out -> agotado/a
+  * *in* pijamas (not *on* pijamas)
+  * p130 of the book is in the page 74 of the pdf

+* Clase de interfaces web
+  * *Carga cognitiva* se refiere a la cantidad de información que debe procesar el usuario para poder usar la aplicación.

+* Reading *Appretince patterns*
+  * Suggests having a list of books to read and books I already read.
+    * With this idea I think it could be great having a MOOC's list as well